Gristydesigns/elegance-salon/README.md

 **Styling**

 -   Having researched other clean, crisps sites; demonstrated having consistency across all pages builds trust and knowledge for user to enable them to surf further on the site as it engages them.
 Designers appreciate that there is data that says it is harder to engage users on your sit year by year we flick less; therefore, it is paramount users have an experience they are enjoying; gaining what they require swiftly.
--   Location information has been offered through a link; maps can be distracting on a page.
+-   Location information has been offered through a link; this maybe an area for development in the future.
 -   The hover option is on all buttons for ease for the user knowing where they are on the site.
 Hight-light of text has been offered to draw their focus subtly to the full page.
 Links to FaceBook, Instagram are working to enable them to link further if required.
 -   The home page has been designed so that when the salon develops Blogs on their ‘Google My Business’ and this can be linked through offering consistency and branding/promotion.